플레쉬

 Flèche controls

 It's all about stamps, selfies and suffering: at control points a photo is taken, showing the team with the required object to be photographed in the background.
 The required object (a building, marker stone, road sign or any other object) is the same as on the photograph that was sent in with the course proposal.
-When the control is for example certification center or convenience store with stamps available, it is also possible that each member collects a stamp on the flèche card instead.
+When the control is for example a certification center or a convenience store with stamps available, it is also possible that each member collects a stamp on the flèche card instead.

 The flèche card and photos are checked by a staff member at the finish.